 Scope notes should be used, together with context information provided by the location of the term in the hierarchy of broader and narrower terms, to determine whether the selected term is the appropriate entry point for a search.

-Scope notes which were not written by the thesaurus team are accompanied by attributions of reference.
-Provenance for the scope note reference can be found by using the link in the scope note source field.
-The most authoritative sources have been selected to reflect the particular meaning of the term in the resource that has been archived.
+Scope notes, which were not written by the thesaurus team, are accompanied by attributions of reference.
+Provenance for the scope note reference can be found by using the link in the scope note source field to the bibliography of scope note sources.
+These references are authoritative sources which have been selected to provide provenance for the particular meaning of the term within the thesaurus.